Oradroc/cu-cpbs-7602/assignment02/README.md

 Before running other notebooks or `assignment02`

 * Open `assignment01/DataCleaning.ipynb` and ensure that the cells that write the cleaned data to file are active so that downstream notebooks can load the processed data.

+## Environment

+A `requirements.txt` file is included with required dependencies

+Create conda virtual environment

+conda create -n gene-Model python=3.11 conda activate gene-Model pip install -r requirements.txt
 ## Assignment 02  Linear and Logistic Modeling

 Located in `assignment02/`.